-We have audited the accompanying financial statements of HumanGood Affordable Housing and Affiliates, which comprise the consolidated statement of financial position as of December 31, 2021, and the related consolidated statements of activities, changes in net assets (deficit), and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying financial statements of HumanGood Affordable Housing and Affiliates, which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related consolidated statements of activities, changes in net assets (deficits), and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of HumanGood Affordable Housing and Affiliates as of December 31, 2021, and the changes in its consolidated net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of HumanGood Affordable Housing and Affiliates as of December 31, 2022 and 2021, and the changes in its consolidated net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.